shionkim/CPS-Demo/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/NFDI4Culture/CPS-Demo?quickstart=1)

 Codespace is GitHub's virtual machine service - with 60 hours and 15GB per month on their free plan.
 With the link above you can run this demo in the browser.
-Codespaces are being used so that timecosuming local installs are avoided.
-The Codespace instance is your own virtiual machine from which you can push commits back to a repository and will maintain its state on closing.
+Codespaces are being used so that time cosuming local installs are avoided.
+The Codespace instance is your own virtual machine from which you can push commits back to a repository and will maintain its state on closing.
 See your codespaces [here](https://github.com/codespaces) and read support docs [here](https://docs.github.com/en/codespaces).

 The Codespace provided comes preconfigured for Jupyter Notebooks, Quarto, Python, and all the requirements needed.

-## Codepace user instuctions:
+## Codespace user instuctions:

-Codespace provided a standard VSCode app in the browser.
-As its is a personal virtual VSCode IDE you can save work, and to push to Git you need to carry out usual Git workflows.
+Codespace provided a standard VSCode IDE app in the browser.
+As its a personal virtual VSCode IDE you can save work, and to push to Git you need to carry out usual Git workflows.

+### Three step process

-1. First time use: Select create new codespace.
+1. **Run Codespace** First time use: Select create new codespace.
 Second time use: Select resume codespace.
-2. First time running a Notebook you will be promopted to choose a Jupyter environment: Choose Python, select recommended.
+2. **Run Notebooks** First time running a Notebook you will be promopted to choose a Jupyter environment: Choose Python, select recommended.
 Once selected your runtime environment will save settings.
-3. Then the workflow is the standard workflow; Run Notebooks; save Notebooks; run Quarto commands in the Terminal - quarto help, quarto check, quarto preview, quarto render; then carry out any Git work needed.
+3. **Terminal: quarto preview, quarto render** Then the workflow is the standard workflow; Run Notebooks; save Notebooks; run Quarto commands in the Terminal - quarto help, quarto check, quarto preview, quarto render; then carry out any Git workflow as needed.

-4. To close or start codespaces.
+To close or start codespaces.
 Close codespace from far bottom left Codesapce panel - you will be given options in command menu top, for stopping.
 To start Codespace go to the repo button or visit to start and siop any codeapce you have: https://github.com/codespaces

 [Project issues](https://github.com/orgs/NFDI4Culture/projects/1/views/4) | [Wiki - Work plan](https://github.com/NFDI4Culture/CPS-Demo/wiki/Work-plan-and-existing-R&D)